 The Early Recovery Group is for people struggling with addiction to explore sobriety and harm reduction in a supportive clinical setting.
-This one hour per week group is a community space to gain insight and address risk factors for addiction, improve self esteem, relationships, and emotional health, and to take realistic steps towards lasting positive changes.
+This one hour per week group is a community space to gain insight and address risk factors for addiction, improve self-esteem and relationships.
+It will allow you to take realistic steps towards lasting positive changes and emotional wellness.

-The Early Recovery group is designed as an extension of The Program at Williamsburg Therapy Group, which is a comprehensive addiction treatment program for people struggling with substance use.
+The Early Recovery group is designed as an extension of The Program at Williamsburg Therapy Group, a comprehensive addiction treatment program for people struggling with substance use.
 The group will be led by Drs.
-Monica Nikc and Sharon Asher, who are also primary clinicians of The Program.
+Monica Nick and Sharon Asher, who are also primary clinicians of The Program.
 The fee for this group will be 100 dollars per session while we are virtual.

-This process oriented group will strive to provide a sense of warmth and safety through shared experience and reflection on the interpersonal processes that arise in the group.
-Through the interpersonal lens, the group will also offer the opportunity for deeper understanding of oneself in relation to others.
-There will also be space to specifically explore the nature of mothering during the COVID-19 pandemic, and the profound effect that this has had on families.
+This process-oriented group dynamic will strive to provide a sense of warmth and safety through shared experience and reflection on the interpersonal processes that arise in the group.
+Through the interpersonal lens, the group will also offer a deeper understanding of oneself in relation to others.
+There will also be space to explore the nature of mothering during the COVID-19 pandemic and the profound effect that this has had on families.